slqy123/ASMRManager/README.md

   the interval a:b means a <= x < b, if a or b is not given i.e. a: or :b, it means no lower or upper limit

+  --force will check the download RJ files again though it is already  in the database, it work just like update

+  --replace option will first delte the original file, then add the new file to download queue(i.e. IDM or aria2)

+  nsfw will only show the full age ASMRs

+  for other --order values, you can refer to the website for explicit meaning

 Options:
   -t, --tags TEXT                 tags to include[multiple] -nt, --no-tags TEXT             tags to exclude[multiple]